Formal power series for asymptotically hyperbolic Bach-flat metrics: Higher dimensions

-\begin{proof} The assumption that the series solution exists implies that when $s=n-2$ or $s=n-1$, equation \eqref{eq5.2} still holds; i.e., for those $x$-values, the right-hand side $F_{ij}$ is assumed to vanish (see below).

-By way of example, we consider the simplest case, that of $n=5$.
-For $s=2$, the result is immediate from \eqref{eq5.2}.
-Likewise, we see immediately that the left-hand side of \eqref{eq5.2} vanishes for $s=3$ and $s=4$, so we cannot use this equation to determine $h^{(3)}(0)$ or $h^{(4)}(0)$.
-For $s=5$, the result is again immediate from \eqref{eq5.2} except that we can omit the $h_0$-tracefree part of $h''(0)$ from the list of arguments because we have already shown that $\tracefree_{h_0}h''(0)$ is determined by $h_0$ and $h'(0)$.
-For $s=6$, we can use the $s=5$ result to omit $\tracefree_{h_0}h^{(5)}(0)$ from the list of arguments, but $\trace_{h_0}h^{(5)}(0)$ has not been determined and so must be included.
-By a finite induction, we see that we can then omit the tracefree parts of $h^{(k)}$ for all $5\le k<s$, but not the trace parts.
-The arguments for $n=6$ and $n\ge 7$ are similar.

-The final statement is easily seen by direct calculation from \eqref{eq3.13}.
-Indeed, by inspection one can observe that the only nonvanishing tracefree contributions when $x=0$ and $h'(0)=0$ must be terms proportional to $\tracefree_{h_0}h''(0)$ coming from $E'$ and $E''$, and a $Z_{h_0}$ term arising from the tracefree part of $E^{\perp}$ (see the penultimate line of \eqref{eq3.13}).
-A detailed calculation establishes the correct proportions of each such term, yielding the coefficient of $\tracefree_{h_0}h^{(k)}(0)$ for each $k$.
-The free data are those $\tracefree_{h_0}h^{(k)}(0)$ for which this coefficient vanishes. \end{proof}

-These results do not discuss the cases $s=n-1$ and $s=n-2$.
-For these cases, the left-hand side of \eqref{eq5.2} vanishes, so the corresponding derivatives cannot be determined.
+In any dimension, we must give special consideration to the cases $s=n-1$ and $s=n-2$ (the gaps at $s=3,4$ in our $n=5$ example above).
+For these cases, the left-hand side of \eqref{eq5.4} vanishes, so the corresponding derivatives cannot be determined.
 However, it is not clear that the right-hand sides vanish.
 This is the question of obstructions to formal power series solutions.
-By answering this question, which we will do in the proof of Theorem \ref{theorem1.5}, we can remove the assumption that $h$ be given by a formal power series in Corollary \ref{corollary5.3}, since the absence of obstructions means that such a formal series exists.